cloudwego/kitex/CONTRIBUTING.md

 Before you submit your Pull Request (PR) consider the following guidelines:
 1. Search [GitHub](https://github.com/cloudwego/kitex/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate existing efforts.
 2. Please submit an issue instead of PR if you have a better suggestion for format tools.
 We won't accept a lot of file changes only for formatting.
-3. Be sure that an issue describes the problem you're fixing, or documents the design for the feature you'd like to add.
-Discussing the design upfront helps to ensure that we're ready to accept your work.
+3. Be sure that the issue describes the problem you're fixing, or documents the design for the feature you'd like to add.
+Before we accepting your work, we need to conduct some checks and evaluations.
+So, It will be better if you can discuss the design with us.
 4. [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the cloudwego/kitex repo.
 5. In your forked repository, make your changes in a new git branch:
     ```